rodinhatokay/micro-services-ticketing/README.md

 # Microservices Study

-This repository contains a set of microservices built to study microservices architecture using Kubernetes, Docker, events, and other related technologies.
+This repository is a collection of microservices built using various technologies, such as Docker, Kubernetes, NextJS, and more.
+The repository contains a client service, three different microservices, a shared library, and Kubernetes configurations.
-It also includes a client application built with Next.js, and a shared common library published to npm.
-Skaffold is used to start up everything.

 ## Project Structure